davisfreimanis/zibenitis/README.md

 * Add latvian locale to be able to sort names `sudo locale-gen "lv_LV.utf8"`

+* Create a local superuser to use adminpanel `python3 manage.py creatsuperuser`

 ##### Add SECRET_KEY file
 Create a new file called `secret_key` in the same folder as settings.py and add the secret key.
 Ask Davis